 For our median employee, annual total compensation was calculated in accordance with the SEC's rules for the Summary Compensation Table, including salary, bonus, LTI grant date fair value and value of certain benefits provided.
 For our CEO, annual total compensation is equal to the amount included in the "Total" column of the Summary Compensation Table, and our CEO's annual total compensation for 2020 was \$18,659,829.
 The annual total compensation of the median employee, as determined in accordance with the SEC's rules, for 2020 was \$155,378.
-Based on the foregoing, our estimate of the ratio of the annual total compensation of our CEO to the median of the annual total compensation of our other employees was 120 to 1.
+Based on the foregoing, our estimate of the ratio of the annual total compensation of our other employees was 120 to 1.
 This pay ratio is a reasonable estimate calculated in a manner consistent with SEC rules based on our payroll and employment records and the methodology described above.
 Given the different methodologies, estimates, assumptions and exclusions that other public companies use to determine an estimate of their pay ratio, the estimated ratio reported above should not be used as a basis for comparison between companies.